Trump Wants More Navy Ships? Huntington Ingalls Answers The Call

 Conclusion

 In summary, I think Huntington Ingalls will benefit from increased shipbuilding under the Trump administration.
 With such an ambitious plan for the Navy, the Pentagon will need to rely on Huntington Ingalls to build and service additional ships in the coming years.
 While competitors' ships like the Littoral Combat Ship are constantly in the news for maintenance failures, HII continues to deliver reliable ships like the America-class amphibious assault ship and the Arleigh Burke-class destroyer.
-As Huntington Ingalls has built nearly 70% of the Navy's active ships, I think HII will be a primary beneficiary of the coming naval build up.
+As Huntington Ingalls has built nearly 70% of the Navy's active ships, I think HII will be a primary beneficiary of the coming naval build-up.
 Construction of the Columbia-class submarine will start in 2021 and this program will help drive the company's revenue over the next decade.
 Finally, Congress will likely remove the Pentagon's spending caps this year and I anticipate that military spending will increase for the next several years.

 Disclosure: I am/we are long LMT.